osilander/bacterial-genomics-intro/ngs-assembly/index.rst

 A short-read only assembly (with Illumina data); a long-read only assembly (with Oxford Nanopore data);
 and a "hybrid" assembly (using both Illumina and Oxford Nanopore data).

 ..
-There is an accompanying lecture for this tutorial (`Genome Assembly: An Introduction <https://dx.doi.org/10.6084/m9.figshare.2972323.v1>`__).

-..
 NOTE::

    You will encounter some **To-do** sections at times.
-Write the solutions and answers into a text-file.
+Write the solutions and answers into a file (MS Word, Google docs, or any text editor).

 Overview